cl4u2/ieswescan/README.md

 In Linux based OSes (including OpenWRT/LEDE) this feature is not ready out of the box, but the scripts here included can help to scan, decode and generate these proprietary IEs.

-The scripts are designed to work with busybox/OpenWRT/LEDE.
+The scripts here included are designed to work also with busybox/OpenWRT/LEDE.

 ## sitesurvey